arpit0498/js_practice/README.md

 ### Q4: Create a web app where I can input a text.
 Now, create three buttons: red, green, blue.
 Clicking on the button should change the text color
 <a href="./04. change_input_colour/vanillaJS/">solution</a>

+### Q5: Create a CLI app which takes name, unit test marks, pre final marks, final marks of 5 students.
+And then print who has the highest marks.
+What if I ask you to print the average as well?

+### Q6: Create a web app with a button loded.
+Show a text loading... on a web app.
+However, hide it if I click on the button loaded
+<a href="./06.
+Loading_hide_show/VanillaJS/"> solution</a>